 As can happen with parasites, secondary bacterial infection is not uncommon.
 Remember that parasites tend to prey on those with weak immune systems, so it's important to keep your cat as healthy as possible.

-Symptoms, in addition to the black crusty exudate in the ear canal, consist of constant scratching at the ears, head shaking, and loss of hair around the ears.
+In addition to the black crusty exudate in the ear canal, symptoms include constant scratching at the ears, head shaking, and loss of hair around the ears.

 When a mite infested cat constantly scratches its ear, it can tear open tiny blood vessels in the ear flap, which can lead to permanent disfigurement.

 Some cats don't seem to be at all bothered by a severe mite infestation, while others can be very agitated by a small number of mites.
 Younger cats are typically more bothered than older cats.